So You Want to Be a Writer. . . .

 There are many other good programs, though, and if you’re really serious about writing as a career, or plan to teach it, you really should seriously consider an MA or an MFA in the field.

 If you decide against a formal degree program, however, I recommend local writers’ workshops.
 Also, go to as many writers’ conferences as you can conveniently make.
 They help educate you in the craft.
 They give you contacts you’ll yearn for come marketing time.
 And they stoke that fire in the belly we all need.
-If it’s close enough to you, we also can recommend the Writers Conference of Northern Appalachia also has a yearly conference, if you’re in their geographic region, or are writing about that area.
-We often attend that.
-And there are MANY more.
+If it’s close enough to you, we also can recommend the Writers Conference of Northern Appalachia.
+It also has a yearly conference, if you’re in their geographic region, or are writing about that area.
+There are MANY more.

 Whatever you decide to do, Good luck!
 Writing has been good to me.
 May it treat you just as well!